elastic/kibana/rfcs/text/0017_url_service.md

 1. URL generators are available only on the client-side.
 There is no way to use them together with short URLs.
-   1. __Will do:__ We will implement URL generators also on the server-side (they will be available in both environments) and we will combine them with the Short URL Service.
+   1. __Will do:__ We will implement locators also on the server-side (they will be available in both environments) and we will combine them with the Short URL Service.
 1. URL generators are not exposed externally, thus Cloud and Support cannot use them to generate deep links into Kibana.
-   1. __Will do:__ We will expose HTTP endpoints on the server-side and the "redirect" app on the client-side which external users will be able to use to deep link into Kibana using URL generators.
+   1. __Will do:__ We will expose HTTP endpoints on the server-side and the "redirect" app on the client-side which external users will be able to use to deep link into Kibana using locators.

 ## Limitations of the architecture